 It is generally very simple to create realistic 3D mechanical shapes in Altium Designer® using the included Extruded, Cylinder, and Sphere shape types in the PCB Library editor.
 However, some shapes can be tricky.
+For example, when deciding how to draw a 3D donut.
 Although a hole cannot be cut out of any of the Altium-created shapes, a donut shape can still be achieved by essentially creating a closed “C” shape.
 Let’s take a look at how we can accomplish that.

 The 3D Donut Shape Models These Coilcraft Toroid Inductors.